Mary Earps

-Mary Alexandra Earps (born 7 March 1993) is an English professional footballer who plays as a goalkeeper for Manchester United in the Women's Super League and the England national team.
+Mary Alexandra Earps MBE (born 7 March 1993) is an English professional footballer who plays as a goalkeeper for Première Ligue club Paris Saint-Germain.
+At the 2023 FIFA Women's World Cup, she served as the vice captain for England, and received the Golden Glove award for best goalkeeper of the tournament.
+Earps was announced the winner of 2023 BBC Sports Personality of the Year Award.

-She previously played for FA WSL clubs Bristol Academy, Birmingham City, Doncaster Belles, and Reading, and in the Bundesliga with VfL Wolfsburg.
+She previously played for WSL clubs Manchester United, Bristol Academy, Birmingham City, Doncaster Belles, and Reading, and in the Bundesliga with VfL Wolfsburg.
 Earps has represented England at under-17, under-19, and under-23 levels, and won her first senior cap in 2017.

+Early life and education

+Earps grew up in West Bridgford, Nottingham and attended The Becket School.
+Her footballing journey started when she was aged 10 at West Bridgford Colts, where she realised she had a particular knack for goalkeeping.
+As part of the "Where Greatness Is Made" campaign, a plaque honouring Earps was installed at West Bridgford F.C. in Nottingham.

+Between 2012 and 2016, Earps earned a degree in Information Management and Business Studies from Loughborough University.
+In December 2023, she received an honorary doctorate from Loughborough – "Doctor of the University" – for services to sport.

 Club career

 In 2009–10 Earps was promoted to Leicester City's first team squad from the centre of excellence, to provide competition for regular goalkeeper Leanne Hall.
 The following season Earps signed for Nottingham Forest.
 She was an unused substitute in Forest's penalty shootout defeat by Barnet in the FA Women's Premier League Cup final.

 Doncaster Rovers Belles signed 18-year-old Earps immediately before the start of the inaugural 2011 season of the FA WSL.
 Belles manager John Buckley was pleased to secure her services: "She has outstanding potential and a very bright future ahead of her."
 Earps began to play regularly in the second part of the 2011 season, then joined Coventry City on loan during the off-season.

 After spending the 2012 season with Doncaster, Earps joined Birmingham City ahead of 2013.
 In November 2013 she made her UEFA Women's Champions League debut in a 5–2 win over FC Zorky, staged at St Andrew's.
 The presence of Rebecca Spencer limited Earps's playing time at Birmingham, so she joined Bristol Academy for 2014.

 At Bristol Earps played in all but one of the team's matches through the 2014 and 2015 seasons.

 When Bristol were relegated at the end of her second season, Earps left to join Reading.
 In her first season with Reading, Earps won PFA Team of the Year honours.

 In June 2018, Earps joined defending Bundesliga champions VfL Wolfsburg.
 She made her debut on 8 September 2018 in a 11–0 win over Hannover 96 in the DFB-Pokal second round.
 The team won their third consecutive domestic double during the 2018–19 season.